panoptes/POCS/CONTRIBUTING.rst

    For example, ``my_file.py`` instead of ``My File.py``.
 -  Define any project specific terminology or abbreviations you use in the file you use them.
--  Test imports are slightly different because ``pocs/tests`` and ``peas/tests`` are not Python packages (those directories don't contain an ``__init__.py`` file).
-For imports of ``pocs`` or ``peas`` code, use root-relative imports as described above.
-For importing test packages and modules, assume the test doing the imports is in the root directory.

 Log Messages
 ============

-Use appropriate logging: - Log level: - DEBUG (i.e.
+Use appropriate logging:

-``self.logger.debug()``) should attempt to capture all run-time information. - INFO (i.e. ``self.logger.info()``) should be used sparingly and meant to convey information to a person actively watching a running unit. - WARNING (i.e. ``self.logger.warning()``) should alert when something does not go as expected but operation of unit can continue. - ERROR (i.e. ``self.logger.error()``) should be used at critical levels when operation cannot continue. - The logger supports variable information without the use of the ``format`` method. - There is a ``say`` method available on the main ``POCS`` class that is meant to be used in friendly manner to convey information to a user.
+* DEBUG (i.e. ``self.logger.debug()``) should attempt to capture all run*time information.

+* INFO (i.e. ``self.logger.info()``) should be used sparingly and meant to convey information to a person actively watching a running unit.

+* WARNING (i.e. ``self.logger.warning()``) should alert when something does not go as expected but operation of unit can continue.

+* ERROR (i.e. ``self.logger.error()``) should be used at critical levels when operation cannot continue.

+* The logger supports variable information without the use of the ``format`` method.

+* There is a ``say`` method available on the main ``POCS`` class that is meant to be used in friendly manner to convey information to a user.
 This should be used only for personable output and is typically displayed in the "chat box"of the PAWS website.
 These messages are also sent to the INFO level logger.

 Logging examples:
 ^^^^^^^^^^^^^^^^^